End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Computational methods

 \section{Computational methods}

 In this section, we outline the computational methods that we use to solve Equations~(\ref{imageformation}--\ref{endtoend_objective}).

 First, we compute the PSFs by the well-established ``locally periodic approximation'' (LPA) for metasurface design~\cite{pestourieInverseDesignLargearea2018}.
 This involves first transmitting a normally incident planewave (or a point source far away) through the metasurface via LPA, followed by a near-to-far field transformation~\cite{goodmanIntroductionFourierOptics2005} that propagates the fields from the metasurface to the sensor plane.

 Our metasurfaces (described in Section~\ref{section_results}) consist of millions of dielectric pillars of varying widths arranged on a periodic grid, similar to our recently reported all-silicon metalenses~\cite{huangLongWavelengthInfrared2021, huangBroadbandThermalImaging2024, saragadamFoveatedThermalComputational2024, wirth-singhLargeFieldofviewThermal2023, tsengNeuralNanoopticsHighquality2021}.
-LPA approximates the transmission through of each unit cell (pillar) by periodic boundary conditions, which has proven to be accurate for lens-like metasurfaces where the unit cells are mostly slowly varying~\cite{pestourieInverseDesignLargearea2018, perez-arancibiaSidewaysAdiabaticityRay2018, liInverseDesignEnables2022}.
-For a given periodic unit cells, the transmission is computed using rigorous coupled-wave analysis (RCWA)~\cite{liuS4FreeElectromagnetic2012}.
+LPA approximates the transmission through each unit cell (pillar) by periodic boundary conditions, which has proven to be accurate for lens-like metasurfaces where the unit cells are mostly slowly varying~\cite{pestourieInverseDesignLargearea2018, perez-arancibiaSidewaysAdiabaticityRay2018, liInverseDesignEnables2022}.
+For a given periodic unit cell, the transmission is computed using rigorous coupled-wave analysis (RCWA)~\cite{liuS4FreeElectromagnetic2012}.
 To further accelerate computations, we sample a range of pillar widths at each frequency and then simply interpolate to obtain the complex transmission coefficient for any unit cell~\cite{pestourieInverseDesignLargearea2018}.
 Here, we use Chebyshev polynomial interpolation~\cite{trefethenApproximationTheoryApproximation2013}, denoted below by~$\vb{t}(f, \vb{p})$.
-The transmitted electric fields are then given by $\vb{E}_{\text{transmitted}} = \vb{t}(f, \vb{p}) \odot \vb{E}_{\text{incident}}$, where $\vb{E}_{\text{incident}}$ represents the electric fields at the metasurface plane produced by a point source with frequency $f$ at the object plane, $\vb{t}(f, \vb{p})$ is the polynomial ``surrogate'' model applied elementwise to each unit-cell parameter, and $\odot$ denotes the elementwise product of two vectors.
+The transmitted electric fields are then given by $\vb{E}_{\text{transmitted}} = \vb{t}(f, \vb{p}) \odot \vb{E}_{\text{incident}}$, where $\vb{E}_{\text{incident}}$ is a vector corresponding to the metasurface unit cells that represents the electric fields at the metasurface plane produced by a point source with frequency $f$ at the object plane, $\vb{t}(f, \vb{p})$ is the polynomial ``surrogate'' model applied elementwise to each unit cell parameter, and $\odot$ denotes the elementwise product of two vectors.
 The full PSF is therefore given by